21 Jan 3 Simple Steps to Conquering Failure

 Many people, when they experience failure, start thinking that is their destiny.
 They buy into what Les Brown calls “the never lies”: I’m never going to amount to anything; I’ll never be happy.

-Their self-image gets destroyed by their experience and life becomes meaningless.
+Their self-image becomes destroyed by their experience and life becomes meaningless.
 They live day-to-day and every waking moment is mental torture.
 They’re like the woman in the book, The Alchemist, every day is just the same and there’s nothing to hope for.

 If you’re going through a failure situation, I have good news for you: There’s a science-based formula for reinventing yourself!
 I know it works because it worked on me.
 While I cannot promise you fame or fortune, I can guarantee, however, that if you apply these principles, you will not only reinvent yourself, but you will be rightly positioned to do remarkable things in life!